-Accordingly, shareholders are provided with all material information in Crown's possession relevant to a decision on whether or not to elect or re-elect a Director.
+Accordingly, shareholders are provided with all material information relevant to a decision on whether or not to elect or re-elect a Director.

 Copies of Crown's past and present Notices of Meeting are available at: www.crownresorts.com.au under the heading Investors & Media - Annual Reports.